JustinM099/team-profile-generator/README.md

   ## Testing

+    npm test

   ## Video

-  Here's a link to a video of this program in action: https://watch.screencastify.com/v/NeDSM7RYhUI9ArQfvqro
+  Here's a link to a video of this program in action:

   ## Questions